markprodehl/Chat-AI/readme.md

 - Google Authentication
 - Chat interface with real-time messages
 - Typing effect for the AI assistant
+- SyntaxHighlighter that formats code into readable snippets
 - System message that defines AI assistant's behaviour
 - Data storage in Firestore DB